marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   the observable state of the program and that have no observable effects on such state other than to return a value may lend themselves to optimizations such as common subexpression elimination.
-Declaring such functions with the ``const`` attribute allows GCC to avoid emitting some calls in repeated invocations of the function with the same argument values.
+Declaring such functions with the :option:`const` attribute allows GCC to avoid emitting some calls in repeated invocations of the function with the same argument values.